-It is also an operator panel designed to control and monitor the device operation, systems or production lines.
+It is an operator panel designed to control and monitor devices, plants or production lines.

-Smart Display also offers extended connectivity thanks to the functionalities of Industrial Gateway, Serial Device Server, Bridge and WI-FI, it is also equipped with an ever increasing number of industrial protocols.
+Smart Display also offers extensive connectivity thanks to the features of Industrial Gateway, Serial Device Server, Bridge and WI-FI, it is also equipped with an ever-increasing number of industrial protocols.

 A novelty introduced in the industrial automation world is the possibility to display variables of the Modbus RTU protocol in a completely passive mode (serial sniffer).

-The preloaded software application allows you to view parameters, send commands and configure tags, communication, individual video pages and alarm management.
+The preloaded software application allows the display of parameters, the sending of commands, the configuration of tags, communication, individual video pages and alarm management.

 Includes support for the latest version of LET'S VPN for the maintenance and monitoring of remote devices.

 The -S version is also available which includes the PLC Straton IEC 61131.